 Sauteed Yellow Squash and Zucchini is a simple and quick recipe that brings out the understated flavors of fresh zucchini and yellow squash.
-Add the sweetness of red onion and some Creole Herbs and Spices and a quick saute in a hot skillet and you have a delicious side dish suitable for any meal.
+Add the sweetness of purple onion and Creole Herbs and Spices then give them a quick saute in a hot skillet and you have a delicious side dish suitable for any meal.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.